The IMF: The World’s Controversial Financial Firefighter

 Sovereign Debt

 Lending.
-The fund gives loans to member countries that are struggling to meet their international obligations.
-Loans, or bailouts, are provided in return for implementing specific IMF conditions designed to put government finances on a sustainable footing and restore growth.
-Known as “structural adjustment,” these policies have included balancing the budget, removing state subsidies, privatizing state enterprises, liberalizing trade and currency policy, and removing barriers to foreign investment and capital flows.
+The fund gives loans to member countries that are struggling with economic problems.
+Loans are provided in return for implementing specific IMF conditions designed to put government finances on a sustainable footing and restore growth.
+These policies have included balancing the budget, removing state subsidies, privatizing state enterprises, liberalizing trade and currency policy, and removing barriers to foreign investment and capital flows.

 Since October 2019, the IMF has been led by Managing Director Kristalina Georgieva, the second woman to be selected for the role.
 Georgieva, a native of Bulgaria, was previously the acting president of the IMF’s twin institution, the World Bank.